marinagomesdip/Biomes-Endemism-Estimators/README.md

 # Biomes-Endemism-Estimators
-Commented scripts from the manuscript Gomes et al. (XXXX)
+Commented scripts from the manuscript